serengil/deepface/README.md

 $ pip install -e .
 ```

-Then you will be able to import the library and use its functionalities.
+Once you installed the library, then you will be able to import it and use its functionalities.

 ```python
 from deepface import DeepFace